bfirner/essays/20230828-LargeDNNsLookGood--TheyMayBeFoolingUs.md

 When training these models, the loss goes down and success per tile goes up.
-If we think of this as a classification problem for individual tiles where the classes are "dead" and "alive" the success rate per tile is going up nicely (see Figures 3 and 4) even when the model failure rates are high.
+If we think of this as a classification problem for individual tiles where the classes are "dead" and "alive" the success rate per tile is going up nicely (see figures 4 and 5) even when the model failure rates are high.
 In fact, if training a model was too costly we might settle for the best model out of a week's worth of training, even if the best model was perfect.